restatedev/documentation/docs/typescript-sdk/service-contract.md

 [//]: # (TODO add link)
 :::

-Once you have written the proto files, you can use a build tool such as [buf](https://buf.build/) or [protoc](https://grpc.io/docs/protoc-installation/) to build the files.
+Once you have written the proto files, you can use a tool such as [buf](https://buf.build/) or [protoc](https://grpc.io/docs/protoc-installation/) to generate the Typescript files.
+The Typescript SDK uses the [ts-proto](https://github.com/stephenh/ts-proto) library to work with the Typescript code from the Protobuf definitions.

 If you are developing your service based on the Restate node template, you can simply run the following command to generate the Typescript proto definitions: